Pensford Field Environmental Trust

 Usually take place once a month and everybody is welcome.
 We undertake some light gardening so please bring gloves as we provide the tools.
-Homemade biscuits and hot drinks are served for elevenses and if the weather is fine we cook potatoes for our lunch on the bonfire.
-If you would like to be on our mailing list for this or any of our events please get in touch with John O’Brien at firstname.lastname@example.org
+Homemade biscuits and hot drinks are served at the end of the session.
+If you would like to be on our mailing list for this or any of our events please get in touch with John O’Brien at email@example.com

 Girls Art Club

 Pensford Field plays host on Saturday mornings to a Girls Art and Nature club.
 To attend the club, which runs from 11am till midday, please call Pam on 07500 178 578.